The League office is closed on July 4 and 5 in observation of Independence Day.

 Publishing Timeframes

 The majority of public notices must follow the requirements set in Section 362.3 of the Code, which states that notices must be published not less than four days and not more than 20 days before a public hearing or other action is taken.
-Some public notices are subject to different timeframes, including those used for adopting the Property Property Tax Rate, the annual budget or budget amendment as they must be published not less than 10 days and not more than 20 days before the public hearing.
+Some public notices are subject to different timeframes, including those used for adopting the Proposed Property Tax Rate, the annual budget or budget amendment as they must be published not less than 10 days and not more than 20 days before the public hearing.
 Zoning ordinances also have a different schedule as related notices must be published not less than seven days and not more than 20 days.

 When counting days on the calendar to determine when a notice must be published, Code Section 4.1(34) provides guidance.
 The first day of the timeframe is excluded and the last day is included, unless the last day falls on Sunday, in which case the timeframe is extended to the following Monday.
 If the last day falls on a legal holiday, the timeframe is extended to the next day.